Share the article

 • A bacterium can have several different resistance genes, each providing resistance to a particular antibiotic.
 Accumulation of resistance genes often takes place on small DNA-pieces called plasmids that can be transferred between bacteria in a single event.
 Read more under Plasmids and co-selection.

 • The other possibility is that a single resistance mechanism gives resistance to more than one antibiotic.
-For example, one resistance strategy bacteria use is to pump the antibiotic out of the cell.
+For example, one resistance strategy bacteria use is to pump the antibiotic out of the bacterial cell.
 Sometimes such pumps can recognize many different molecules, including different types of antibiotics.
 That is, the bacteria use a single pump to pump out several different antibiotics.
 This is also called cross-resistance.

 Why multidrug-resistant bacteria are problematic: